Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 ### Thank You

 NamelessHoodie for literally teaching me the basics of how to use SoulsFormats
-TKGP for making SoulsFormats
+TKGP for making SoulsFormats and suggesting some great optimizations thefifthmatt for suggesting Dictionaries
-thefifthmatt for suggestions
 Meowmaritus :fatcat:
 Also Dropoff probably suggestions